abrarurrahman/Masters_Thesis/README.md

 ## 📊 Data Preparation

 ### FASTA Format Files
-Each sequence folder contains aligned sequences in FASTA format.
-Example:
+Each sequence folder from balibase data set contains aligned sequences.
+Since zorro accepts fasta format only, we need to generate fasta version of each file.
+Attached below sample of what a fasta file looks like.
+We are using to_fasta_format.py to convert all the aligned sequences we have to fasta format and store the files in a folder named as fasta_format in each subdirectory.

 ```fasta
 >1aab_